Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 John Ben Snow, one of the principal architects of the British Woolworths and Buying Director for many years - pictured in around 1920

 The first F. W. Woolwoth store that J.B.
-Snow managed, at Port Jervis, New York (Pictured in 1907).He decorated his store front with flags and majored on novelties, which had a high profit margin.
-The Founder was impressed.
+Snow managed, at Port Jervis, New York (Pictured in 1907).He decorated his store with flags and majored on high margin novelties.
+Frank Woolworth liked his style!

 The Manhattan store was a real feather in John's cap - but more was to come.
 While he wasn't much of a salesman, he quickly built a reputation as a great Buyer.
 He topped up the novelties from the Buying Office with local purchases, and drove big sales as a result.
 Before long word reached Frank Woolworth at his headquarters in the Stewart Building in New York City.
 He instructed that Snow's best items should be offered nationally.